chris-short/chrisshort.net/content/resume/index.md

 * Built Ansible-based infrastructure testing tool to identify quality concerns between functional areas delivery virtual machines; suggested remedies to reduce handoffs and increase automation
 * Set up Ansible automation to deploy Confluent Kafka; made OpenShift deployment for Kafka UI
 * Represented SJ Technologies as a public speaker at events across North America; spread our DevOps practice message in talks based on research, experiences, and observations
-* Worked with business development, sales, and marketing teams to build new customer relationships, marketing materials to attract customers, and leveraged social media to build branding
+* Worked with BizDev, Sales, and Marketing teams to build new customer relationships, marketing materials to attract customers, and leveraged social media to build branding

 ### Manager of DevOps, Bankrate.com — Detroit, MI — June 2017 to Nov 2017